radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/global-profile-view.md

 ---
 title: Extend the global profile view
-description: Extend the global profile view
+description: Learn how to extend the virtual view created in Global Identity Builder to add interception scripts, computed attributes, or external joins.
 ---

 # Extend the global profile view